 Example of Capital Lease and Operating Lease

 An example of Capital and Operating Lease is

 A company enters into an agreement of 4 years to rent the building.
 There is no cancellation wand renewal policy.
 The maintenance is carried by the landlord.
 Thus, this lease is classified as an operating lease.

 ABC ltd leased out construction equipment from XYZ’s real estate company.
 The lease period is of 6 years.
-Considering 10 percent as rate converting the rate to the Present value.
+Considering 10 per cent as rate converting the rate to the Present value.
 The present value factor for 6 years at 10 percent is 4.355 The payment of leased payment is 3 lakhs.
-The Present Value of minimum leased payment is 4.355*3=13.065 lakhs.
+The Present Value of the minimum leased payment is 4.355*3=13.065 lakhs.

 Before concluding and deciding the type of lease one must gain proper knowledge of the accounting and tax treatment done.
 Both capital and operating lease have their advantages.
 Based on the company’s needs and the present tax scenario decide on one or even a combination of both types of a lease for different assets of the company.